Clausen Books

 1560 French Psalter in meter

-1560 Geneva Bible (also known as the Puritan or Breeches Bible); compiled by Whittingham, Anthony Gilbey, Thomas Sampson, Christopher Goodman, and William Cole; a meticulous rendering from Greek and Hebrew original translations, set in Roman type; well received - 140 editions between 1560-1644.
+1560 Geneva Bible (also known as the Puritan or Breeches Bible); compiled by Whittingham, Anthony Gilbey, Thomas Sampson, Christopher Goodman, and William Cole; a small quarto, printed by Rovland Hall, Geneva; a meticulous rendering from Greek and Hebrew original translations; first complete English Bible to be divided into verses, the first to be set in Roman type and to use italics for omitted words in the original; meant for the common people, 140 editions were published from 1560-1644.

 1561 The Place Makers’ Bible.
 The Geneva Bible, Second Edition, Folio.
 “Blessed are the place makers; for they shall be called the children of God.” – Matt. v.
 9. Published at Geneva, this extraordinary misprint was corrected to read peace and never occurred again.